Dream-IF: Dynamic Relative EnhAnceMent for Image Fusion: Experiments

 We conduct comprehensive qualitative and quantitative evaluations to compare the performance of the proposed Dream-IF against state-of-the-art competing methods under the scenario without degradation.

-\textit{Qualitative Comparison.} Our comprehensive evaluation reveals that while all competing fusion methods are capable of combining primary features from infrared and visible images to some extent, our proposed method exhibits two distinct advantages that significantly enhance fusion quality:

-First, our method excels in emphasizing the critical characteristics of infrared images while preserving complementary visible information.
+\textit{Qualitative Comparison.} Our comprehensive evaluation reveals that, while all competing fusion methods are capable of combining primary features from infrared and visible images to some extent, the proposed method demonstrates clear advantages that significantly enhance fusion quality.
+Our method excels in emphasizing the critical characteristics of infrared images while preserving complementary visible information.
 As illustrated in Fig.~\ref{fig:compare} (LLVIP dataset, red boxes), the visible images in low-light conditions are often blurred, whereas the infrared images provide essential complementary details.
 Competing methods, however, suffer from significant infrared content loss in the fusion results, as evidenced by the dark and indistinct details of the cars in the green boxes.
 Although CDDFuse shows competitive visual performance in the red boxes, it fails to retain sufficient infrared information, leading to suboptimal fusion in the green boxes.
 In contrast, our method enhances vulnerable modalities through a robust feature integration mechanism, effectively preserving both infrared and visible information.
 This results in superior perceptual quality and improved information retention, as demonstrated by the clear and detailed fusion results in both highlighted regions.

-Second, our method achieves superior preservation of visible contrast and information, particularly in challenging scenarios involving extreme lighting conditions (e.g., overly dark or overexposed images).
-This is prominently illustrated in the MSRS dataset, where the green boxes highlight dark regions and the red boxes indicate overexposed areas.
-While other methods struggle to balance the fusion of both modalities under such conditions, our method demonstrates remarkable robustness.
-It effectively integrates visible and infrared information, leveraging their inherent complementarity to compensate for weaknesses in individual modalities.
-For instance, in the dark regions (green boxes), our method retains rich visible details by incorporating infrared thermal information, while in overexposed regions (red boxes), it suppresses over-saturation and preserves structural integrity.
+The robust experimental results show consistent performance on both the MSRS and M3FD datasets.